Library Frequently Asked Questions

 The public photocopier offers duplex copying.
 It also permits copying to letter, legal and ledger-sized paper.

 - Can I connect to a free wireless network in the Library?

-Keeneland Library offers access a public wireless network.
+Keeneland Library offers access to a public wireless network.
 The Library Staff can provide assistance in accessing the network.